fitosegrera/creativeCodeAdvanced2014/week3/README.md

 **Image processing experiment using python** The program takes a word and searches for 40 images related to it using Google's API.
 It the takes 1000 pixels from each image (random positions) and generates a new image based on those.

 ####Video Demo

-[![thumb.png](/week3/imageProcessing/thumb.png)](https://www.youtube.com/watch?v=KpD7MqYX5Ew)

-Click on the image to watch the video
+*Click on the image to watch the video* [![thumb.png](/week3/imageProcessing/thumb.png)](https://www.youtube.com/watch?v=KpD7MqYX5Ew) *Click on the image to watch the video*

 ####Contents